AlanRynne/MPDA-PythonProgramming-2022/slides/courseStructure.md

 - We'll be doing some math
   - nothing that won't be covered in your math classes already.

----

-- Whenever possible, I will try to pre-record the theory videos and share them before the weekend.
-  - Hopefully, it will allow you to have time to digest it and have questions ready for the class.

 ## Class exercises

 In each lesson, we will do some class exercises to understand the concepts.